Great Squares (Le Piazze)

-Piazza del Campidoglio (on the Capitol Hill) is the headquarter of the Italian Government; Piazza Venezia represents the ‘heart of the city’; Piazza Navona displays the spectacular Baroque triumphant architecture; Piazza di Spagna is a masterpiece of the XVIII century with its famous Spanish steps and, last but not least, St Peter’s Square is the majestic access to St Peter’s Basilica, the centre of Christianity.
+Piazza del Campidoglio (on the Capitol Hill) houses the city council; Piazza Venezia square represents the ‘heart of the city’; Piazza Navona displays the spectacular Baroque triumphant architecture; Piazza di Spagna is a masterpiece of the XVIII century with its famous Spanish steps and, last but not least, St Peter’s Square is the majestic access to St Peter’s Basilica, the centre of Christianity.

 Ancient Rome sights

 The hugest structure of its type in ancient Rome, the elliptical-shaped Colosseum, took about ten years to build.
 It was once the epi-centre of ancient Rome entertainment, where the gladiatorial and animal combats were held and fought for their survival.